 Four years ago, the cats got a shock when we brought home a Shorkie and called her Cassie.

 The thing is, you see, just before my arm was twisted, I had said … no. Actually, I whined …

 “No, no, no!
 I don’t want another dog until I retire!”

 It didn’t take Cassie long to find her way into the very core of my heart and the shit she sometimes has to put up with is quite something.

 She is the only one that never complains when I sing.
-I can sing my way through a whole performance of Blood Brothers when we are out walking and she never bats and eye, or an ear.
+I can sing my way through a whole performance of Blood Brothers when we are out walking and she never bats an eye, or an ear.
 Although I do have my suspicions that she may be selectively deaf.
 For example, “Come here!” can often be a tricky one to hear.
 I am always bending her ear when I have stuff on my mind and she quietly agrees with absolutely everything I say.
-I struggle with annoying auto immune problems, especially one that causes frequent flatulence; her face may betray her thoughts at times, but on the whole she is incredibly tolerant with me.
+I struggle with annoying autoimmune problems, especially one that causes frequent flatulence; her face may betray her thoughts at times, but on the whole, she is incredibly tolerant of me.

 She is my constant companion, my leveler, and my muse.
 She never answers back and everything, perhaps with the exception of bath time, is her favourite thing.